jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 ## The test results

+It is actually hard to believe how fast the M1 Max is!
+(And how cool and quiet is stays when editing and exporting.)

 ![Benchmark: MacBook Pro, M1 Max: 45s; iPad Pro, A12X: 3min 22s; iPhone 12 mini, A14: 5 min 03s; Surface Laptop, Intel i5 : 11 min 03s;](../images/20220219/result_chart_lightroom_export_sony_a7c_raw_for_macbook_pro_m1max_test_benchmark.png)

-It is actually hard to believe how fast the M1 Max is.
-And how cool and quiet is stays when editing and exporting.

 Please note: A clearly limiting factor for the older Windows PC was the lack of RAM, seen from permanently high activity of the SSD in the Windows Task Manager at Lightroom exports and Lightroom use in general.